MARKET ANALYSIS OF TOBACCO SORTING TECHNOLOGIES

 The tobacco industry evaluation test-protocol was used (seeded tests) as JT Group’s specific targets were set forward.
 Criteria such as ease of maintenance, operatability, blend management/blend changes, line integration complexity, user-friendliness, and stability of sorting were considered during the evaluation.

 Tests with the Helius free-fall laser sorter and the TB5 belt laser sorter were successful.
 Both the sorters complied with the high standards set forward for this evaluation.

 JT GROUP CHOOSES TOMRA FOR A LONG-TERM PARTNERSHIP

-Mr Steven Van Geel, TOMRA’s Market Manager Tobacco, commented: “We would like to thank the JT Group for this opportunity and the time they have dedicated to the evaluation.”
-Furthermore, Mr Van Geel added that TOMRA is pleased to work with the different JT Group affiliates, while maintaining a close relationship with the different primary processing equipment integrators with which JT Group has established a relation in terms of equipment supply.
-“Together with the expertise of the JT Group, its integration partner(s) and TOMRA, we will make sure that any of the installed sorters keeps performing in the most optimal conditions, striving for a consistent NTRM free product.”
+Steven Van Geel, TOMRA’s Market Manager Tobacco, commented: “We would like to thank the JT Group for this opportunity and the time they have dedicated to the evaluation.”
+Furthermore, Van Geel added that TOMRA is pleased to work with the different JT Group affiliates, while maintaining a close relationship with the different primary processing equipment integrators with which JT Group has established a relationship with in terms of equipment supply.
+“Together with the expertise of the JT Group, its integration partner(s) and TOMRA, we will make sure that all the installed sorters keep performing in the most optimal conditions, striving for a consistent NTRM free product.”